Weyl algebra: Quantization

-If one prefers to have the iħ and work over the complex numbers, one could have instead defined the Weyl algebra above as generated by q_{i} and iħ∂q_{i} (as per quantum mechanics usage).
+If one prefers to have the $i\hbar$ and work over the complex numbers, one could have instead defined the Weyl algebra above as generated by $q_i$ and $i\hbar\partial_{q_i}$ (as per quantum mechanics usage).

 Thus, the Weyl algebra is a quantization of the symmetric algebra, which is essentially the same as the Moyal quantization (if for the latter one restricts to polynomial functions), but the former is in terms of generators and relations (considered to be differential operators) and the latter is in terms of a deformed multiplication.

 Stated in another way, let the Moyal star product be denoted $f \star g$, then the Weyl algebra is isomorphic to $(\mathbb C[x_1, \dots, x_n], \star)$.

-In the case of exterior algebras, the analogous quantization to the Weyl one is the Clifford algebra, which is also referred to as the orthogonal Clifford algebra.

-The Weyl algebra is also referred to as the symplectic Clifford algebra.
-Weyl algebras represent for symplectic bilinear forms the same structure that Clifford algebras represent for non-degenerate symmetric bilinear forms.
+The same construction passes through when $\mathrm{Sym}(V)$ is replaced by $\mathrm{Alt}(V),$ the alternating or exterior algebra; in that case, the result is the Clifford algebra.
+Likewise, the construction as a quotient space of the tensor algebra modulo an ideal has the same form; the difference being that the ideal is generated by a symmetric bilinear form in place of the symplectic form.
+To reflect the similarity of the construction, the Weyl algebra is often called the symplectic Clifford algebra, while the name orthogonal Clifford algebra is given to that generated by the symmetric form; the "orthogonal" moniker coming from the relationship of the Clifford algebra to rotations.
+Despite the similarity of construction, these are usually treated distinctly, as they differ dramatically from the point of view of representation theory.
+The representations of the (orthogonal) Clifford algebras are finite-dimensional, while the Weyl algebra has none that are finite-dimensional; its representation is infinite-dimensional and unique.